-IES-2000 has been assisting clients resolve their noise control issues with acoustical engineering for over 20 years, whether it is providing compliance with new equipment specifications pertaining to noise levels, feasibility studies, workplace noise exposure monitoring and community noise studies.
+IES-2000 has been assisting clients resolve their industrial noise control issues with acoustical engineering for over 20 years, whether it is providing compliance with new equipment specifications pertaining to noise levels, feasibility studies, workplace noise exposure monitoring, industrial noise reduction and community noise studies.
 The scope of the work is developed by the client to determine how to attain their goals of meeting or exceeding regulatory or company standards pertaining to acceptable noise levels, employee exposures or community noise issues.

 Feasibility Study Objectives

 Workplace Noise Exposure Objectives

 - Noise Exposure Monitoring performed per OSHA regulations